We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 would be updated and

-no need for an indirect pointer and the code becomes simpler.
+pointer, there’s no need for an indirect pointer,

-Additionally, by having a separate structure for the head the compiler can check for mistakes itself, in case the user passes a node instead of a head.
+Moreover, by having a separate structure for the head, the compiler can check for mistakes itself (in case the user passes a node instead of a head).

 Linux has macros to work with these lists, and there’s one to traverse it: